 Hinata searched his face for a moment and saw no ulterior motive or even a hint of condescension in his expression; he seemed genuine in his desire to help her.

 Looking down at the book in front of both of them, Hinata relaxed slightly, now that she knew he wasn't trying to mock her or make her feel like an idiot.

 Still, considering whom it was that was helping her, she couldn't help but feel nervous around him.
 It wasn't every day she had an actual bona fide genius helping her with training.
 Her hands were only a little shaky when she pointed to an area in the book.

 "I-I am having a little difficulty with the concept of exactly how much chakra to apply when it comes to wounds such as these," she said with only a slight tremor in her voice as she pointed to the pictures in the book.

-At his words a sense of relief came over her, she wasn't stupid; she could understand this medical stuff.
-She had just been trying to learn it all too quickly without going over all of the basics first.
+His words gave her a sense of relief, with patience she would be able to understand all of this medical stuff.
+She had just been trying to learn all of it too quickly without going over all of the basics first.

 Grateful for his help, Hinata smiled warmly in his direction.
 "Arigato Uchiha-san."

 At the warmth of her smile and tone of voice, he instinctively withdrew from her.
 "It was no problem, Hyuuga-san," he replied coolly polite as he stood up to leave her.